github/request-marketplace-action/README.md

 1. Configure the org where this repo resides to allow the following actions:
     - actions/setup-node@v2
     - peter-murray/issue-body-parser-action@v1
-1. Configure this repo with a sercret named `TOKEN` with the value of a PAT that has admin:org rights on your GHEC server.
+1. Configure this repo with a sercret named `TOKEN` with the value of a PAT that has admin:org and repo rights on your GHEC server.
 1. Configure this repo with a secret names `GHTOKEN`